RobRendell/gTove/README.md

 * Fix bug: Mini editor after cropping PDF only used top half of the screen.
 * Add "copy to clipboard" button to error screen.
+* Fix bug: file browser menus would go behind thumbnails on the row below.

 ## Plans/TODO